12 TikTok Food Influencers to Partner With in 2025

 Keith Lee best TikTok food reviewers

 Keith Lee, @keith_lee125, is a former MMA fighter who rose to TikTok fame by reviewing small and local restaurants.
-His raw and unfiltered food reviews have been known to significantly boost a restaurant’s sales.
+His raw, unfiltered food reviews have been known to significantly boost a restaurant’s sales almost overnight — his influence on the food industry is hard to overstate.

-His simple style, ordering takeout, settling in, and giving an honest opinion, has built him a loyal following of over 17 million people.
-His videos rack up millions of views, earning him a spot on the list of best TikTok food reviewers.
-He doesn’t just review the restaurants; he shares their stories, giving his content a genuine grassroots feel.
+His simple style — ordering takeout, settling in, and sharing an honest opinion — has built him a loyal following of over 17 million people.
+He doesn’t just review the food; he shares the stories behind the restaurants, giving his content a genuine grassroots feel that resonates deeply with foodies and restaurateurs alike.

-Many of his followers consider his recommendations the holy grail, making him a great fit for restaurants looking for honest endorsements.
+Many followers treat his recommendations as the holy grail, making him a top pick for restaurants and food brands seeking authentic endorsements.

 8. Sameats